High-Definition Video Processor

-Nvidia's High-Definition Digital Processing (HDVP) is an HDTV accelerator on the Geforce 2 GTS.
-It has a downscalar that supports 1080i and 720p to SDTV resolution.
+Nvidia's High-Definition Digital Processing (HDVP) is an HDTV accelerator on the GeForce 2 GTS.
+It has a downscaler that supports 1080i and 720p to SDTV resolution.
 In combination with a tuner chip it creates an accelerated HDTV viewing system that supports time-shifted recording.
-The Geforce 2 GTS also includes second generation motion compensation, improved from the motion compensation on the Geforce 256.
+The Geforce 2 GTS also includes second generation motion compensation, improved from the motion compensation on the GeForce 256.
 It does not seem to include IDCT acceleration.
 The HDVP also includes de-interlace acceleration including bob, weave, temporal filter, and advanced de-interlacing.
-Finally, HDVP supports subpicture compositing, and color enhancements including brightness, hue, contrast, and saturation. nVidia's HDVP would endure through the GeForce 4 Series in the Geforce 4 Ti NV25.
+Finally, HDVP supports subpicture compositing, and color enhancements including brightness, hue, contrast, and saturation. nVidia's HDVP would endure through the GeForce 4 series in the Geforce 4 Ti NV25.